 \section{Conclusion}

 In this paper, we presented and evaluated a novel solution to reduce the negative impact of wearing a protective face mask on face recognition performance.
-This work was motivated by the recent evaluation efforts on the effect of masked faces on the face recognition performance \cite{DBLP:conf/biosig/DamerGCBKK20,DHS-Rally-2020,ngan2020ongoing,ngan2020ongoingpost}.
-The presented solution is designed to operate on top of existing face recognition models, thus avoid the need for retraining existing face recognition solutions used for unmasked faces.
+This work was motivated by the recent evaluation efforts on the effect of masked faces on face recognition performance.
+The presented solution is designed to operate on top of existing face recognition models, thus avoiding the need for retraining existing face recognition solutions used for unmasked faces.
 This goal has been accomplished by proposing the \gls{eum} operated on the embedding space.
-The learning objective of our \gls{eum} is to increase the similarity between genuine unmasked-masked pairs and to decrease the similarity between imposter pairs.
+The learning objective of our \gls{eum} is to increase the similarity between genuine unmasked-masked pairs and decrease the similarity between imposter pairs.
 We achieved this learning objective by proposing a novel loss function, the \gls{srt} which, unlike triplet loss, dynamically self-adjust its learning objective by concentrating on optimizing the distance between the genuine pairs only when the distance between the imposter pairs is deemed to be sufficient.
-Through ablation study and experiments on two real masked face dataset and two face recognition models, we demonstrated that our proposed \gls{eum} with \gls{srt} significantly improved the masked face verification performance in most experimental settings.
+Through ablation study and experiments on four masked face datasets and three face recognition models, we demonstrated that our proposed \gls{eum} with \gls{srt} significantly improved the masked face verification performance in most experimental settings.
 As a concluding remark, this work is one of the first efforts proposing a solution for masked face recognition without the need for retraining existing face recognition models.
 Several interesting directions of work can be investigated in the future.
 This includes, but is not limited to studying the demographic effects of masked images on face recognition verification performance and investigating the possibility of dynamically generating realistic masked faces with a variety of mask textures.